Overcoming Trials

 2. Memorize God’s Word.

-I memorized large passages of Scripture throughout my twenties; however, after becoming a mom, weariness pulled me from the discipline.
+I memorized large passages of Scripture throughout my twenties.
+Much to my frustration, after becoming a mom, weariness pulled me from the discipline.

 In his book Life Without Lack, Dallas Willard wrote that memorizing Scripture is the primary way God works to renew our minds.
 After reading this quote shortly after turning 40, I renewed my commitment to memorizing Scripture.
 I find that the more I focus on the Word, the more quickly my thoughts return to him in overwhelming moments.